hereticerik/typscript-discord-bot/README.md

 Make sure to run this command in the same directory where your code file is located.

-It is required that you have Node.js installed and run npm install discord.js in your project directory to install the Discord.js library.
+It is required that you have Node.js installed and run npm install discord.js dotenv in your project directory to install the Discord.js library.
 Then, you can run the code with node your-script-name.js after creating a .env file with your actual bot token in it.